mobileFX/WebKitX/README.md

 ActiveX Events
 --------------

 An important note about ActiveX Events (COM Connection Points) is that they must be fired from the main thread and not from CEF thread.
 I am using Timets for firing events and it seems to be working ok.
+Note that ActiveX Events must not be re-entrant or unexpected failures and crashes might happen.
+Ideally you should use a static variable to sync re-entrancy.

 ```C++
 	void FireOnReady() { SetTimer(eventidOnReady, 10, OnReadyTimerProc); }